ashfinal/awesome-hammerspoon/README.md

 ## TODO

-[ ] Code cleanup.
-Make moduales can be easily pluged or unpluged.
+- [ ] Code cleanup.
+Make modules can be easily pluged or unpluged.

-[ ] Put mode block into menubar?
-As I usually hide the system menubar, this will be a better idea?
+- [ ] Put mode block into menubar?
+As I usually hide menubar, this will be a better idea?
 Or just provide an option?

-[ ] Help system for modes.
-Press <kbd>?</kbd> to show hotkeys, so I don't have to list them all in this README file.
+- [ ] Help system for modes.
+Press <kbd>?</kbd> to show hotkeys, so I don't have to list them all in this file.

-[ ] Safari tabs/history search
+- [ ] Safari tabs/history search

 ## Thanks to